 I was introduced to the books when they first came out in 1986, and was immediately hooked by a convincing world of superheroes and pulp adventures.
 I still read them voraciously today.
 Wild Cards was my standard to compare all other superhero fare.
 With programs like Heroes, Alphas and the various DC superheroes on TV, each was held up to the light against the Wild Cards series.
 And I’m here to tell you, none of them hold a candle to Wild Cards.

-This incredibly rich and imaginative world of superheroes and villains, incredible jokers and disadvantaged deuces has been chronicled in (so far) twenty-two novels, comic books, graphic novels and role-playing games, reprinted in many languages and featuring some of the best science fiction and fantasy writers of the last thirty years.
-It’s covered aspects of these characters that comic books will never discuss… but it’s also played a part in adding a grit and darkness to traditional comics never seen before.
+This incredibly rich and imaginative world of ace superheroes and villains, incredible jokers and disadvantaged deuces has been chronicled in over thirty novels, comic books, graphic novels and role-playing games, reprinted in many languages and featuring some of the best science fiction and fantasy writers of the last thirty years.
+It’s covered aspects of such characters that comic books will never discuss… but it’s also played a part in adding a grit and darkness to traditional comics never seen before.